Liberia shuts schools, considers quarantine to curb Ebola

 Referring to the orders issued to the security forces to impose the plan, Brown, the information minister, added: "We are hoping there will be a level of understanding and that there will not be a need for exceptional force."

-Mike Noyes, head of humanitarian response at Action Aid UK, said people affected by Ebola should be treated with compassion rather than "criminalized".
+Mike Noyes, head of humanitarian response at Action Aid UK, said people affected by Ebola should be treated with compassion rather than "criminalised".

 "Enforced isolation of a whole community is a medieval approach to controlling the spread of disease," he said.

 The first cases of this outbreak were confirmed in Guinea's remote southeast in March.
-It then spread to the capital, Conakry, and into neighboring Liberia and Sierra Leone.
+It then spread to the capital, Conakry, and into neighbouring Liberia and Sierra Leone.

 Some airlines in the region have cut routes to countries affected by Ebola despite the WHO saying it does not recommend travel restrictions as a step to control outbreaks.